Your Conversion Rate Optimization Guide for Better Results

 Usually, micro conversions lead to macro conversions.

 During your analysis of user behavior, you might want to check heatmaps, click maps, scroll maps, and website sessions.
-You can find them quite helpful when trying to figure out what is working and what is not.
+These can be quite helpful when trying to figure out what is working and what is not.
 Some tools you can use are Microsoft Clarity or Freshmarketer.

 After structuring and correlating the information you obtained, answer the following 3 questions to draw accurate hypotheses: